Alessandro-Petitti/NASA_Space_app_challenge/README.md

 * [ ] L298n motor driver

 * [ ] MPU6050 (3 axis accelerometer)

+* [ ] LED and 220$\Omega$ resistor

-Everything was connected throught a breadbord, powering the motor wih a 9V battery, regulated with a PWM pin on the arduino board.
-The driver aplifies the signal coming from the PWM, which would otherwise be too week to move the motor, and controlls it's spinning direction.
+Everything was connected throught a breadbord, powering the motor wih a 9V battery, regulated with a **PWM** pin on the arduino board.
+The driver aplifies the signal coming from the PWM, which would otherwise be too week to pilot the motor, and controlls it's spinning direction.
+In the end a potentiometer regulates the output of the PWM, changing motor speed

 ## Additional Information